Overbreadth doctrine: Discussion

 Lewis Sargentich first analyzed and named the doctrine in 1970, in a famous note published in the Harvard Law Review, The First Amendment Overbreadth Doctrine (83 Harv.
 L. Rev. 844).
 Citing Sargentich's note, the U.S. Supreme Court explicitly recognized the doctrine in 1973 in Broadrick v.
 Oklahoma, where the Court stated "the possible harm to society in permitting some unprotected speech to go unpunished is outweighed by the possibility that protected speech of others may be muted and perceived grievances left to fester because of the possible inhibitory effects of overly broad statutes".

 Years later, Richard H. Fallon Jr. evaluated the realistic shortcomings of the doctrine, starting with detailing the criticisms of its foundational reasoning in his article published in the Yale Law Journal, Making Sense of the Overbreadth Doctrine (100 Yale L.J.
 853).
 Fallon outlines the arguments against third party standing as contradictory to federalism and the proper powers of the legislature and state courts to write and interpret its own laws.
 Illustrating the alternative justifications for the doctrine, Fallon opposes the third party standing as a means to prevent chilling speech.
 Instead, he suggests the doctrine demonstrates a constitutional right to only be subjected to valid rules of law.
 As such, a defendant properly convicted in violation of an overbroad law should not have been subjected to the law in the first place regardless of his own appropriately regulated expression because the law reached into constitutional protections.
 In other words, where Thornhill was convicted for picketing outside his job, the conviction was overturned because that law was unconstitutional and one cannot be punished by an unconstitutional law.
 There is no need for concern on the possible violation of the rights of others.

 Another critique of the doctrine, made more recently, attacks its primary justification to prevent the chilling of protected speech.
-R. George Wright published his article, The Problems of Overbreadth and What to Do About Them, in the Houston Law Review, in which he suggests that the to-speak-or-not-to-speak dichotomy the Court suggests exists when an overbroad statute is left in tact is not realistic.
+R. George Wright published his article, "The Problems of Overbreadth and What to Do About Them", in the Houston Law Review, in which he suggests that the to-speak-or-not-to-speak dichotomy the Court suggests exists when an overbroad statute is left intact is not realistic.
 Wright argues it is more likely a scale of multiple variable that are taken into a speaker's consideration; i.e. what tone, what forum to speak in, what audience to target, etc. and these variables are shifted to adjust, rather than silenced all together.
 In other words, once a statute that may regulate protected speech is upheld, future speakers would adjust their expression to accommodate, rather than remain silent, in response.
 Under Wright's prediction, there is no real chilling effect because the speech would still be contributed to the market, and therefore the significant interest allowing the Court to hear third party standing arguments is null.